Jeweleni/Jeweleni/README.md

 - 👋 Hi, I’m @Jeweleni
-- 👀 I’m interested in frontend web development
+- 👀 I’m interested in frontend development
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react, vue and many more
-- 💞️ I’m looking to collaborate on responsive web pages
+- 💞️ I’m looking to collaborate on responsive web pages and apps
 - 📫 How to reach me - jeweleni@gmail.com

 <!---